TOMO-Labs/ib-gateway-docker/template_README.md

 ## aarch64 support

-This is experimental, so expects bugs.
+This is experimental, so expect bugs.

 Please go to discussions section to see common problems.
 Avoid creating issues unless you have empirically probed that is a bug, ie it does not work to me is not a bug.